This is a revision of an article from 2012.

 The frequency of our strength training?
 Two times per week.

-Um, YEAH.
 The programming worked.
 More importantly, the increased efficiency and reduction in training hours worked.
 We weren’t training to be good at training, it had purpose.

 Muscle failure = training to the point where a muscle can no longer contract concentrically